 Contact our corporate or local offices directly.

-A large variety of outputs can be generated for and from a PCB design, and each output type has its own settings.
-The best way to manage this multitude of outputs in Altium Designer is to use an Output Job file, or 'OutJob' as it is more commonly known.
+A large variety of outputs can be generated for and from a PCB design and each output type has its own settings.
+The best way to manage this multitude of outputs is to use an Output Job file, or 'OutJob' as it is more commonly known.

 An OutJob is simply a pre-configured set of outputs.
-Each output is configured with its own settings and its own output format, for example output to a file, or to a printer.
-OutJobs are very flexible – they can include as many or as few outputs as required, and any number of OutJobs can be included in an Altium Designer project.
+Each output is configured with its own settings and its own output format, for example, output to a file or to a printer.
+OutJobs are very flexible – they can include as many or as few outputs as required and any number of OutJobs can be included in a project.
 The best approach is to use one OutJob to configure all outputs required for each specific type of output being generated from the project.
-For example all outputs required to fabricate the bare board go in one OutJob, all outputs required to assemble the board go into a second OutJob, and so on.
+For example, all outputs required to fabricate the bare board go in one OutJob, all outputs required to assemble the board go into a second OutJob, and so on.

-OutJobs can also hold validation-type checks, such as ERC and DRC reports.
-Useful for a final thumbs up check just before generating the outputs, such reports can then be held as a record that the design was ready for release.
+OutJobs also can hold validation-type checks, such as ERC and DRC reports.
+These reports are useful for a final thumbs up check just before generating the outputs and can then be held as a record that the design was ready for release.

-Portable in nature, OutJobs can also be re-used between designs -- simply copy the Output Job file from one project to the next one, and reset the Data Source as required.
+Portable in nature, OutJobs can also be re-used between designs by copying the Output Job file from one project to the next one then resetting the Data Source as required.

-This article summarizes the key elements of generating output from Altium Designer.
+This article summarizes the key elements of generating output.